 Our vision is a voluntary and community-based youth work sector which is connected, collaborative, respected, and recognised; working together to improve the lives of young people in the Scottish Borders.

 About the Role:

-Through a unique collaboration of funders, YouthBorders are seeking a talented, organised, and enthusiastic individual who is passionate about youth work and reducing health inequalities to join our team.
-This is a new role in our organisation, and through effective partnership working will deliver the following:
+Through a unique collaboration of funders, YouthBorders are seeking an experienced youth work practitioner with an interest in reducing health inequalities to join our team to lead on the provision of workforce training.
+This is a new role in our organisation, and through effective partnership working will: